Foundations for a theory of complex matroids: Introduction

-Perhaps the most wonderful property of oriented matroids is the Topological Representation Theorem.
-The set of nonzero covectors of a rank $d$ oriented matroid can be partially ordered componentwise, via the partial order in which $+$ and $-$ are both maximal and $0$ is the unique minimal element.
-The Topological Representation Theorem says that the order complex of this poset is PL-homeomorphic to the $(d-1)$-sphere and barycentrically subdivides a regular cell decomposition of $S^{d-1}$ given by a set of centrally symmetric pseudospheres of codimension $1$ satisfying some additional conditions~\cite[Section 5.1 and 5.2]{BLSWZ}.
-In fact such {\em arrangements of pseudospheres} give (yet another) cryptomorphic description of oriented matroids.
+Perhaps the most wonderful property of oriented matroids is the Topological Representation Theorem (\cite{FL}).
+This theorem says that the nonzero covectors of a rank $d$ oriented matroid correspond to the cells in a very intuitive cell decomposition of $S^{d-1}$.
+In fact, yet another crytomorphic defintion of oriented matroids can be given in terms of these cell decompositions.

 Now consider the case $\Kf=\mathbb C$: what is the right notion of ``complex matroid''?
 In contrast to oriented matroids, the development here has been limited.
 Ideally, one would hope for cryptomorphic axiom systems similar to those for oriented matroids, resulting in a Topological Representation Theorem.